kcarnold/academic-kickstart/content/home/about.md

 +++

-Kenneth C. Arnold is finishing his PhD in Computer Science at Harvard University, working with Professor Krzysztof Gajos.
+Kenneth C. Arnold is finishing his PhD in Computer Science at Harvard University, working with Professor [Krzysztof Z. Gajos](http://www.eecs.harvard.edu/~kgajos/).
 He studies how people use intelligent systems for creative productivity, such as writing.